LuisFranco12/Pokemon/README.md

 ## Challenge
 My biggest challenge working with the PokéAPI.
 The API has a lot of nested data structures, which made it difficult to retrieve the information I  needed.

-I overcame the API challenge by mapping through the results array on the "https://pokeapi.co/api/v2/pokemon/" url and then making another fetch request for every pokemon url that I want to display and saving the returned array in a new variable.
+I overcame the API challenge by mapping through the results array on the "https://pokeapi.co/api/v2/pokemon/" url and then making a fetch request to the url's of every 1st generation pokemon that I wanted to be displayed and saving the returned array in a variable.

 ## Unsolved Problem
-One unsolved problem is implementing a way to hide pagination numbers when there are alot of pokemon being fetched from the PokeAPI.
+One unsolved problem is implementing a way to hide pagination numbers when there are a large amount of pokemon being fetched from the PokeAPI.
 This would make the website look cleaner

 ## Technologies used
 + React.js